 Note: The Sun Java-Plugin sometimes caches the applet on the local computer.
 This may have the effect that on a given computer the old expired version of the applet is being used even after you have replaced the "upload.jar" file.
 If this is the case, then close your browser and clear the applet cache of the Sun Java-Plugin.
-For example, on Windows and with the "Java 5" Java-Plugin: Select the Windows Start Menu, click on Control Panel, click on the Java icon, click on the General tab, click the [Delete Files] button, check the Downloaded Applets option, and then click [OK].
+For example, on Windows and with the "Java 6" Java-Plugin: Select the Windows Start Menu, click on Control Panel, click on the Java icon, click on the General tab, click the [Settings] button, click the [Delete Files] button, check the Applications and Applets option, and then click [OK].